mongodb/mongo-python-driver/doc/examples/uuid.rst

    written to MongoDB by existing applications that use the Python driver and don't explicitly set a UUID representation.

-.. attention:: As of PyMongo 3.11.0,
+.. attention:: :data:`~bson.binary.UuidRepresentation.PYTHON_LEGACY`
-   :data:`~bson.binary.UuidRepresentation.PYTHON_LEGACY`
-   is the default uuid representation used by PyMongo.
+   has been the default uuid representation since PyMongo 2.9.

 The :data:`~bson.binary.UuidRepresentation.PYTHON_LEGACY` representation
 corresponds to the legacy representation of UUIDs used by PyMongo.
 This